MaxVigdorchik/Flood_Warning_App/README.md

 The code handling all of the stationdata computations can be found here: https://github.com/MaxVigdorchik/partia-flood-warning-system/.

+Some screenshots of the app's functionality can be found here: https://drive.google.com/file/d/0B58bd97ag0AyYnJOc0JKaTFKbG8/view?usp=sharing

 Development is currently stopped while the code is being marked.

 Created by Max Vigdorchik